JureMalovrh/docker-multistage-demo/README.md

 # Docker multistage build demo

-A supporting code for Celtra developers knowledge sharing presentation.
+A supporting code for Celtra developer's knowledge sharing presentation.
 Different techniques are shown in different branches.

+This project shows how we can reduce our Docker image size.